 As daunting, frightening, and real these concerns, one important fact holds true: The games must go on.

 As a public, as a civilization, and as a world community, we cannot allow the terrorists to win.
 We can never let their barbaric practices and threats destabilize our communities and countries.
 Threats persist, but European courage and strength remains stronger.
-When countries allow the fear of terrorism to disrupt their livelihoods then the terrorists win.
 The French, the Europeans, and indeed the whole world will never cave to these psychopaths and murderers.
 We will continue our lives, we will fight for human rights, and we will bring justice where justice is due.

 In this period of uncertainty and chaos.
 The world will stand strong with France.